-A bespoke training course that measurably increased facilitation skills.
+A bespoke training course that measurably and lastingly increased facilitation skills

 Our client

 The Open Society Foundations, founded by George Soros, is the world’s largest private funder of independent groups working for justice, democratic governance, and human rights.
 Every year the organisation gives thousands of grants to groups and individuals that promote tolerance, transparency, and open debate.
-Its staff meets frequently, both internally and with external partners.
+Its ~1,000 staff members meet frequently, both internally and with external partners.

 Our client’s big question